AriFordsham/GHCWiki/linear-types/implementation.md

 The implementation is supported by a [ document formalising (a simplified version) of linear core](https://ghc.haskell.org/trac/ghc/attachment/wiki/LinearTypes/Implementation/minicore.pdf).
 This is more complete than the paper.
 It is work in progress.

+## Summary of the syntactic changes

 The linear types branch adds a new extension `-XLinearTypes`.
 This allows to write programs using the linear arrow `a ->. b` and the multiplicity-polymorphic arrow `a -->.(m) b`, where `m` is any type which belongs to the new Multiplicity kind, with two types `One` and `Omega`.
-The linear arrow ⊸ is available when compiling with UnicodeSyntax.
+The linear arrow `⊸` is available when compiling with `-XUnicodeSyntax`.
 The final syntax is not decided yet and subject to change.

 Example: